In this blog we look at the changes to the rules affecting a charity’s permanent endowment and other restricted funds.

-- Spending permanent endowment: Under the current rules, charities which wish to spend their permanent endowment can use statutory powers to decide to remove the restrictions on spending the capital subject to certain conditions.
-For larger funds – those funds with income of more than £1,000 and a market value of more than £10,000 – the decision to spend permanent endowment is subject to Charity Commission consent.
-But no Charity Commission consent is needed where the fund’s market value is £10,000 or less or the income of the fund is £1,000 or less.
+Spending permanent endowment: Under the previous rules, charities wishing to spend their permanent endowment could use statutory powers to decide to remove the restrictions on spending the capital subject to certain conditions.
+For larger funds – those funds with income of more than £1,000 and a market value of more than £10,000 – the decision to spend permanent endowment was subject to Charity Commission consent.
+But no Charity Commission consent was needed where the fund’s market value was £10,000 or less or the income of the fund was £1,000 or less.

-The new rules: Under the Charities Bill, the requirement for Charity Commission consent will be determined by one financial threshold based on the value (and not the income) of the permanent endowment fund and this threshold will be increased from £10,000 to £25,000.
-The aim is that this will simplify the operation of the statutory powers and enable more charities to spend smaller permanent endowment funds without the bureaucracy and cost of seeking Charity Commission consent.
-However, we tend to find that quite large funds produce income of £1,000 or less and, under the new rules, it will be necessary to seek Charity Commission consent to release permanent endowment restrictions on those funds which would not be necessary under the current rules.
-Under the new rules, helpfully, the time limit for the Charity Commission to respond will also be reduced from three months to 60 days.
-The new rules will also clarify some grey areas under the current rules including making clear that the powers are available to corporate charities holding permanent endowment.
+Under the new rules now in force, the requirement for Charity Commission consent is determined by one financial threshold based on the value (and not the income) of the permanent endowment fund and this threshold has been increased from £10,000 to £25,000.
+The aim is that this simplifies the operation of the statutory powers and enables more charities to spend smaller permanent endowment funds without the bureaucracy and cost of seeking Charity Commission consent.
+However, we tend to find that quite large funds produce income of £1,000 or less and, under the new rules, it is necessary to seek Charity Commission consent to release permanent endowment restrictions on those funds which was not necessary under the previous rules.
+Under the new rules, helpfully, the time limit for the Charity Commission to respond is reduced from three months to 60 days.
+The new rules also clarify some grey areas under the current rules including making clear that the powers are available to corporate charities holding permanent endowment.

-Along with a number of sensible ‘tidying up’ changes, the Bill will also introduce two new powers in relation to permanent endowment funds:
+The Charities Act 2022 has also introduced two new powers in relation to permanent endowment funds: